-The Company had no loans classified as troubled debt restructurings (TDRs) at June 30, 2020 and 2019, and there were no loans modified as troubled debt restructurings that occurred during the year ending June 30, 2020 and 2019.
+The Company had no loans classified as troubled debt restructurings (TDRs) at June 30, 2021 and 2020, and there were no loans modified as troubled debt restructurings that occurred during the year ending June 30, 2021 and 2020.

 Loan modifications were made in accordance with Section 4013 of the Cares Act and the Interagency Statement on Loan Modifications and Reporting for Financial Institutions Working with Customers Affected by the Coronavirus, and as such were not classified as troubled debt restructurings.
-At June 30, 2020, loans totaling \$746,000 were assisted with loan payment deferrals with the maturity date being extended by the number of months deferred.
+During the years ended June 30, 2021 and 2020, loans totaling \$804,000 and \$746,000 were assisted with loan payment deferrals with the maturity date being extended by the number of months deferred.
+Of these loans, \$68,000 and \$29,000 remained in deferral at June 30, 2021 and 2020, respectively.